osama127001/spring-boot-RESTFUL-API/README.md

 <summary><b>Writing Unit tests with Junit, Mockito and Assert4j</b></summary>

 * Create a unit test file with `ctrl + shift + t` shortcut and add all the functions with the `setup/@before` method.
+* `assertThat()` checks the changes that were made in the original file/functions.
+* For the testing of the UserService file, we are injecting UserDao (dependency injection), So in the testing file, we can use mockito to mock the object.

+      @Mock
+      private FakeDataDao fakeDataDao;

+      private UserService userService;

+      @BeforeEach
+      void setUp() throws Exception {
+          MockitoAnnotations.initMocks(this);
+          userService = new UserService(fakeDataDao);
+      }

 </details>